 Historic presidential election results by county for Minnesota

 Second, for some candidates in the 1860, 1880, 1900, and 1908 elections the book provides totals that are NOT what you get when you add up the votes from each county.
 For example, the 1900 table says Bryan got a total of 112,364 votes.
 Trouble is, when LibreOffice Calc sums up what the book says he got in each county, it's a slightly different number: 112,901.
 That's a difference of 637 votes.
 To catch such errors I have included in each spreadsheet both the total for all counties as reported by the book (called the booktotal) and the total for all counties as counted by Calc (called the actualtotal).
-Where these two diverge, rest assured that I rigorously check to make sure I've accurately entered the numbers into Calc.
+Where these two diverge, rest assured that I rigorously checked to make sure I accurately entered the numbers into Calc.
 Also, keep in mind that I only know that the book prints totals that don't match the data for the counties.
 I don't know if the book's totals are right and it's numbers for one or more counties that is wrong, or if the numbers for the counties are right and the editors just messed up their addition in coming up with the totals.

 Third, the book lists McLeod before any other county beginning with M, and I've kept it that way in the spreadsheets.